Junh513/AmenityGap-NYC/README.md

 5. How to Run

-The application requires both the backend and frontend to be running simultaneously.

 Note: If you are not an active contributor, skip the backend step.
 Cached data will be used instead.

 **Start the backend:**
 ```bash
 cd AmenityGap-NYC/backend